Household effects

 - Hand-tools and equipment of a kind normally owned and operated by householders.

-- Equipment a person may have in their garage and can include such equipment as:
+- Equipment a person may have in their garage - this can include:

-- Household appliances (e.g., washing machines and refrigerators)
+- Household appliances (for example, washing machines and refrigerators)

-- Household linen and bedding (e.g., sheets, pillowcases, blankets and quilts)
+- Household linen and bedding (for example, sheets, pillowcases, blankets and quilts)

 - Household electronics, personal computers, sound systems and ancillary equipment